flexbox/talks/README.md

 Level up your front-end development skills using the Google Chrome Developer tools!
 This talk cover the tools and best practices for front-end designers, given at an exclusive Meetup at Google’s Brussels HQ.

-### Git and GitHub 101

-Git is one of the most powerfull tool for people working in the web industry.
-The first part of this workshop will focus on the core functionality of `git` - commit, branching and merging.
-After we understand the basics, we are going to see how to use GitHub to ship features when we are writing code together.

 ### Your Idea Here 💡